tanveer-code26/Topsis-Text-Similarity-Tanveer-Singh-102216133/README.md

-# TOPSIS - Text Sentence Similarity (Technique for Order Preference by Similarity to Ideal Solution)
+# TOPSIS - Text Sentence Similarity

 ## Overview
 This repository contains a Python implementation of the TOPSIS method, a multi-criteria decision analysis technique.
 The script evaluates multiple models or alternatives based on various metrics, assigns a performance score to each, and ranks them according to their closeness to the ideal solution.